 All full-time residential workers receive regular supervision lasting at least one and a half hours every month.
 New staff, during the probationary period, receive supervision every two weeks.
-Arrangements are made to cover long-term absences of supervisors of over 2 weeks.
-Training and development needs are addressed as part of the supervision process and supervision notes are recorded and kept on file in line with departmental procedures.
+Arrangements are made to cover long-term absences of supervisors.
+Training and development needs are addressed in supervision and records kept on Clear Review system in line with departmental procedures.